Alwaz12/Alwaz12/README.md

 <hr>
 • 💪🏻 I'm a Web3, and AI Enthusiast.<br>
-• 👨‍💻 I'm a full-stack Developer from Pakistan.<br>
+• 👨‍💻 I'm a front-end Developer from Pakistan.<br>
 • 🌱 I’m currently Learning advanced Programming stuffs.<br>
 • 📗 I'm currently Learning from PIAIC.<br>
 • 🚀 I'm a Consistent, Hard-working, and a Motivated person.<br>
 • 🌊 I'm specialize in AI, and Web Development, and I have expertise in Prompt Engineering.<br>
-• ✨ I have 3+ months of tech experience in Full Stack Developer.
+• ✨ I have 3+ months of tech experience in Front-end Developer.
 <hr>

 # About: